nicolebid/birthday-paradox/README.md

 An interactive math lesson exploring the Birthday Paradox through a modern, story-driven simulation.

-Learners guess an answer, test their intuition with a live simulation, and then go through the mathematical proof.
+Learners guess an answer, test their intuition with a live simulation, and then work through the mathematical proof.
 Prerequisite skills include: Independent Events, Conditional Probability, and Combinations.

 ## Try it Live!